Hugh Everett III: Later recognition

-In 1970 Bryce DeWitt wrote an article for Physics Today on Everett's relative-state theory, which he dubbed many-worlds, which prompted a number of letters from physicists.
+In 1970, Bryce DeWitt wrote an article for Physics Today on Everett's relative-state theory, which he dubbed many-worlds, which prompted a number of letters from physicists.
 (Note: The term "many-worlds" was coined by Bryce DeWitt, but David Deutsch, having met Everett for dinner in 1977, says that Everett was actually excited by the term and defended it.
-"Relative state" was Wheeler's terminology – Everett's own original choice was "correlation interpretation" .)
+"Relative state" was Wheeler's terminology—Everett's own original choice was "correlation interpretation".)
 These letters, and DeWitt's responses to the technical objections they raised, were also published.
-Meanwhile DeWitt, who had corresponded with Everett on the many-worlds / relative state interpretation when it was published in 1957, started editing an anthology on the many-worlds interpretation.
-In addition to the original articles by Everett and Wheeler, the anthology was dominated by Everett's 1956 paper "The Theory of the Universal Wavefunction", which had never been published before.
-The book was published late in 1973 and sold out completely.
+Meanwhile DeWitt, who had corresponded with Everett on the many-worlds/relative state interpretation when it was published in 1957, started editing an anthology on the many-worlds interpretation.
+In addition to the original articles by Everett and Wheeler, the anthology was dominated by Everett's 1956 paper "The Theory of the Universal Wavefunction", which had not been published before.
+The book was published late in 1973 and sold out.
 In 1976 an article on Everett's work appeared in the science fiction magazine Analog.

 In 1977, Everett was invited to give a talk at a conference Wheeler had organized at Wheeler's new location at the University of Texas at Austin.
 As with the Copenhagen visit, Everett vacationed from his defense work and traveled with his family.
 Everett met DeWitt there for the first and only time.
 His talk was quite well received and influenced a number of physicists in the audience, including Wheeler's graduate student David Deutsch, who later promoted the many-worlds interpretation to a wider audience.
 Everett, who "never wavered in his belief in his many-worlds theory", enjoyed the presentation; it was the first time in years he had talked about his quantum work in public.
-But he did little to promote his theory, he said "[I] had washed my hands of the whole affair in 1956".
+But he did little to promote his theory, saying, "[I] had washed my hands of the whole affair in 1956".
 Wheeler started the process of returning Everett to a physics career by establishing a new research institute in California, but nothing came of that proposal.
 In 1980, Wheeler said he thought the theory "creates too great a load of metaphysical baggage to carry along".

 Death and legacy

-At age 51, Everett died suddenly of a heart attack at home in his bed on the night of July 18–19, 1982.
-His obesity, frequent chain-smoking and alcohol drinking almost certainly contributed to this, although he seemed healthy at the time.
+At age 51, Everett died of a heart attack at home on July 19, 1982.
 A committed atheist, he had asked that his remains be disposed of in the trash.
-His wife first kept his ashes in an urn, but after a few years she complied with his wishes.
-Of Everett's death, his son, Mark Oliver Everett, later said:
+His wife first kept his ashes in an urn, but complied with his wishes after a few years.
+Of the companies Everett initiated, only Monowave Corporation still existed as of 2023, in Seattle.